simscape/Renewable-Energy-Integration-Simscape/README.md

 ![](Pictures/WindFarm.PNG)

 In this project you can use two GFM control strategies for type-4 wind turbine generators:
-- GFM control based on DC-link voltage regulation by GSC (G-GFM)
+- G-GFM: GFM control based on DC-link voltage regulation by grid-side converter (GSC).
-- GFM control using turbine inertia with DC-link voltage control by MSC (M-GFM).
+- M-GFM: GFM control using turbine inertia with DC-link voltage control by machine-side converter (MSC).

 These figures show the general control scheme for the GFM control of wind turbine generators using G-GFM and M-GFM controllers.